monica1244/TSP/README.md

 The output folder containts all .sol and .trace files.

+### Usage
+There are comman line arguments for providing the input file name, algorithm type, time limit and random seed.<br>
-Example of how to compile the make file:
+Example of how to compile the make file:<br>
-./main -inst Cincinnati.tsp -alg LS2 -time 13 -seed 3
+./main -inst Cincinnati.tsp -alg LS2 -time 13 -seed 3<br><br>

 (ignore the warnings)

+### Contributors
+Sahith Dambekodi<br>
+Monica Gupta<br>
+Sanmeshkumar Udhayakumar<br>
+Christopher Fleisher

+This repo hosts the final version of the code hosted at: https://github.com/SND96/TSP-Project